-As the story goes, in the early 18th century a poor woman named Mother Leeds proclaimed, “Let this one be a devil,” while giving birth to her 13th child, only to have the curse come true.
+As the story goes, in the early 18th century, a poor woman named Mother Leeds from southern New Jersey proclaimed, “Let this one be a devil,” while giving birth to her 13th child, only to have the curse come true.
 The “child” emerged with hooves, leathery wings, horns, and sharp claws, killed the midwives, and began flying around wreaking havoc.

-The legend has certainly had staying power.
-Nearly 200 years later, the Devil became a big deal again in 1909.
-That January, reports of odd footprints being found in the snow on the roofs of houses caused such a panic that the devil was up to no good that mills and schools closed after workers and students were too terrified to leave their homes.
+The legend certainly had staying power, and the Devil became a big deal again in 1909.
+That January, reports of odd footprints being found in the snow on the roofs of houses caused such a panic that the Jersey Devil was up to no good that mills and schools closed after workers and students were too terrified to leave their homes.

 Since then, the Jersey Devil has received the credit and blame for all sorts of strange happenings around the Garden State.
 Lose a cow?
-The devil probably flew off with it.
+The Devil probably flew off with it.
 Hear a weird noise?
-The devil, naturally.
-In 1960, Camden’s merchants even offered a $10,000 bounty to anyone who could capture the mischievous flying devil, but they never found any takers.
+The Devil, naturally.
+In 1960, Camden’s merchants even offered a $10,000 bounty to anyone who could capture the mischievous flying creature, but they never found any takers.

 As Bonaparte recounted the story, he was hunting alone in the woods near his estate when he saw some peculiar tracks on the ground.
 They looked like they belonged to a horse or a donkey, but one that was walking only on its hind legs.
 He followed the tracks until they ended abruptly, as if the animal had jumped into the air and flown off.
 He stopped and stared at them.